highcharts/highcharts/docs/advanced-chart-features/highcharts-typescript-declarations.md

 };
 ```

-Note: If you like to replace existing functionallity of Highcharts, listen to
+Note: If you like to replace existing functionality of Highcharts, listen to the
-the Highcharts events instead of overwriting functions and methods.
-That way you
+Highcharts events instead of overwriting functions and methods.
+That way you can
-can avoid many unintended side effects.
+avoid many unintended side effects.